cornucopia-rs/cornucopia/docs/src/configuration.md

 This is an opt-in feature that generates lightweight metadata about each result-row struct.

 ### Enable via configuration
-Add the following to your project's `clorinde.toml`:
+Add the following to your project's `cornucopia.toml`:

 ```toml
 generate-field-metadata = true